 Why is meringue cake sold frozen?

 The meringue absorbs moisture and loses crispness very quickly.
-One way to preserve it and avoid this is to keep the cake frozen.
-Keeping the cake frozen is especially important if you live in a humid climate: you must make the meringues on a dry day without rain, and as soon as they are cold, fill the cake and decorate it and keep it frozen.
+One way to preserve and avoid this is to keep the cake frozen.
+This is especially important if you live in a humid climate: you must make the meringues on a dry day without rain, and as soon as they are cold, fill the cake, decorate it, and keep it frozen.
 Move it into the refrigerator 2 hours before serving.

 Raspberry is a classic.
 You can also add mango jam or lemon curd.

-In general, any fresh fruit: mango, kiwi, strawberries, peaches, not overly ripe works well, and any fruit puree: lucuma or chestnut.
+Generally, any fresh fruit—mango, kiwi, strawberries, peaches—that is not overly ripe works well, as does any fruit puree, such as lucuma or chestnut.
 Jams are also common.

-Here you can see the recipe for the meringue-lucuma cake and meringue-chestnut.
+Here, you can see the recipe for the

 How do I store the meringue cake?